-We may redeem all or part of the notes at any time or from time to time at the redemption prices described in this prospectus supplement under the caption "Description of the Notes-Optional Redemption."
+We may redeem some or all of the notes of either series at our option at any time and from time to time prior to their maturity at the applicable redemption prices set forth in this prospectus supplement, plus accrued and unpaid interest.
+Please read the section entitled "Description of the Notes-Optional Redemption."
 The notes will not be entitled to the benefit of any sinking fund payment.

-The notes will be our senior unsecured obligations and will rank equally in right of payment with all of our existing and future senior debt and senior to any future subordinated debt that we may incur.
-The notes will be fully and unconditionally guaranteed by our parent, Sunoco Logistics Partners L.P., on a senior unsecured basis so long as it guarantees any of our other long-term debt.
-The guarantee will rank equally in right of payment with all of the existing and future senior debt of the guarantor.
+The notes will be our senior unsecured obligations.
+If we default, your right to payment under the notes will rank equally with the right to payment of the holders of our other current and future unsecured senior debt, including our existing senior notes, and senior in right of payment to any future subordinated debt that we may incur.
+The notes of each series will be fully and unconditionally guaranteed by our parent, Energy Transfer Partners, L.P., on a senior unsecured basis so long as it guarantees any of our other long-term debt.
+The guarantee for each series of notes will rank equally in right of payment with all of the existing and future senior debt of the guarantor.